Why bait drives bass

 Reading bait on sonar

-Tight bait balls usually mean active predators below β schools compress when bass are pushing them.
+Tight bait balls usually mean active predators below โ schools compress when bass are pushing them.
 Loose, scattered bait often means the predators have moved off or aren't actively feeding.
 Bait close to structure is the highest-percentage scenario; bait suspended in open water is harder to convert.
+The bait also rides up and down the column through the day โ see baitfish depth changes and bass positioning for how to track that vertical movement.

 Visual bait cues